NoellePatterson/ffc-readme/peak-magnitude-flows/timing.md

 #### Definition

-Peak flow timing is the peak magnitude flow component that calculates the start date when a flow event crosses over the flow threshold for the \(2nd, 5th, 10th, and 20th percentile\) exceedance flows over the period of record.
+Peak flow timing is the start date when a flow event crosses over an exceedance flow threshold \(2nd, 5th, 10th, or 20th percentile\).
 This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps